Harshit-7735/Temperature_converter-clone/README.md

-This is a clone of a Temperature Converter , created with HTML & CSS and Javascript.
+This is a clone of a Temperature Converter , created with HTML,CSS & Javascript.
 <script></script> tag is attached in the HTML file inside the <body></body> tag.

 Coverters used are:-